Hack-Delhi/Frontend/README.md

 Website of SacredHacks 2019

-Finding the next Gaitonde of Developers :jack_o_lantern:
+Finding the Gaitonde of Developers :jack_o_lantern: